zoopyserg/caperoma/README.md

 # I.e. if you spent 10 minutes on this task, Jira will receive 33 minutes (10+23, "timer time" + "additional time").
 ```

-# Caperoma can send reports to your boss about what tasks are finished and how much time was spent on each one and all of them together (every day / every 3 days / every week).
+# Caperoma can send very well formatted reports to your management
+The reports will contain info about what tasks are finished and how much time was spent on each one and all of them together.

 ```bash
 # Setup: